100 iconic moments from music history

 Metallica sues Napster for copyright infringement

-The metal band took peer-to-peer file sharing service Napster to court in April 2000 over copyright violations.
-Napster lost and would go bankrupt soon after.
-The internet's disruption of music distribution and record label profits would continue for decades, though.
+The metal band Metallica took peer-to-peer file-sharing service Napster to court in April 2000 over copyright violations.
+Napster lost and went bankrupt soon after.
+The internet's disruption of music distribution and record label profits continued for decades, though.

 Mariah Carey shows up unannounced on TRL